We treat every client like a person, not just a case, offering compassionate support.

 - Membership in a particular social group

-If granted asylum, you may live and work legally in the U.S., apply for a green card after one year, and eventually pursue citizenship.
+If you receive asylum, you may live and work legally in the U.S., apply for a green card after one year, and eventually pursue citizenship.

 Who Is Eligible for Asylum?

-To be eligible for asylum, you must be physically present in the United States or request entry at a port of entry.
-You must apply for asylum within one year of your arrival unless you qualify for an exception due to changed circumstances or extraordinary conditions.
+To qualify for asylum, you must be physically present in the United States or request entry at a port of entry.
+You need to apply for asylum within one year of your arrival unless you meet an exception due to changed circumstances or extraordinary conditions.

 You must also show that you face persecution in your home country based on one of the protected grounds.
 This persecution can include threats to your life or freedom, torture, unlawful imprisonment, or other serious harm.